 Detailed League Outline

-- If faxing or mailing team documents, the manager will receive a confirmation email.
+- The manager will receive a confirmation email.
 If no email is received, we did not receive your documents.
-Please do not fax after 5:00pm or on Saturday/Sunday.

-- Refunds will be made only when leagues are filled or when canceled by the league coordinator.
+- Refunds will be made only when leagues are filled or when cancelled by the league coordinator.
 Refunds may take 2-3 weeks.